 Reference “Stations” on the drop-down menu for Station and Engine pictures.
 Even though CRFD is currently a non-transporting agency, we have medical apparatus for patient transport in the event of a mass casualty situation or if a transporting agency is not readily available.
 Either Evergreen Ambulance, Bigfork Ambulance or ALERT helicopter transports patients from Creston Fire District to the KRMC.

-In 2011, CRFD responded to 202 call.
+In 2017, CRFD responded to 386 calls that included Fire and Emergency Medical Service (EMS) calls.
 Call volumes continue to increase each year.
-In 2016 CRFD responded to 336 calls that included Fire and Emergency Medical Service (EMS) calls.
 Approximately 25 percent of CRFD dispatches are fire related and 75 percent are EMS related.